PPE 3: All low-carbon energy production sectors will be involved

 Renewable heat production targets

 In addition to these volumes, heating and cooling networks are set to grow significantly, as the government is aiming for 4.5 to 5.2 million additional homes to be connected by 2035 (compared with less than 1.3 million in 2020).
-What’s more, an increasing proportion of their production will have to come from renewable energy sources (80% by 2035, i.e. 90 TWh, compared with just over 60% at present, i.e. around 20 TWh).
+What’s more, a growing share of their production will have to come from renewable energy sources (80% by 2035, i.e. 90 TWh, compared with just over 60% at present, i.e. around 20 TWh).

 +225 M€

 Three existing support schemes are designed to help achieve these objectives.
 For private customers, there is MaPrimeRénov’, dedicated to financing energy renovation projects.
 The Fonds chaleur (heat fund) finances renewable heat production projects in various sectors (collective housing, tertiary sector, agriculture and industry).
-By way of example, a biomass-based project in the industrial sector with a heat output of 1.2 to 12 GWh per year may be eligible for assistance from the Heat Fund.
+By way of example, a biomass-based project in the industrial sector producing between 1.2 and 12 GWh of heat per year may be eligible for assistance from the Heat Fund.

 Finally, the decarbonization component of the France 2030 plan can be mobilized by the industrial sector in the field of renewable heat.